KarinaJoanna/noticiasrss/README.md

 # INEGI RSS News Reader App

-This mobile application developed with React Native serves as an RSS news reader for the National Institute of Statistics and Geography (INEGI).
+This mobile application developed with React Native serves as an RSS news reader for Instituto Nacional de Estadística y Geografía (INEGI).
 It utilizes React Native for the user interface and Redux for state management.

 * * *